awkwardblackcoder/beginner-javascript-notes/1-variables.md

     var beyonce = "Hi, I'm Beyonce Knowles.";
     beyonce = "Hi, I'm Beyonce Carter.";
 ```
 For JavaScript, this throws no error.
 However, for the programmer this can be problematic.
-We expect beyonce to equal "Hi, I'm Beyonce Knowles.", but later in our JavaScript code, we redefined it and JavaScript said nothing!
+We expect beyonce to equal `"Hi, I'm Beyonce Knowles."`, but later in our JavaScript code, we redefined it and JavaScript said nothing!
 This can lead to unintended side-effects and we should be very careful when using `var` to declare variables.

 This is why the <strong>let</strong> and <strong>const</strong> variable is an important addition to our JavaScript arsenal!